dstrebkov/union-find/README.md

 Could be used to give quick answers to queries of the form "_Is there a path between X and Y?_" (i.e. "_Do vertices X and Y belong to the same connected component?_").

-Implementation include the following [Quick-Find and Quick-Union algorithms](https://algs4.cs.princeton.edu/15uf/):
+Implementation includes the following [Quick-Find and Quick-Union algorithms](https://algs4.cs.princeton.edu/15uf/):

 | Algorithm            | `Union()` time complexity  (worst case) | `Find()`  time complexity  (worst case) | Memory complexity |
 |----------------------|-----------------------------------------|-----------------------------------------|-------------------|